What is postpartum depression?

 Remaining in seclusion with your feelings can feed into depression.
 It’s not necessary to have a whirlwind social life, but do try to maintain your closest relationships.
 It can help you feel connected.

-If you’re comfortable in a group setting, you have several options.
-You can join a depression support group or a group specifically for new moms.
-If you’ve let previously enjoyable activities go, try them again to see if it helps.
+If you’re comfortable in a group setting, you can join a depression support group or a group specifically for new moms.
+If you’ve stopped participating in previously enjoyable group activities, try them again to see if it helps.
 Being in a group can help you focus on other things and relieve stress.

 3. Cut back on chores